Volume 12, Issue 1 (March 2025) Avicenna J Neuro Psycho Physiology 2025, 12(1): 33-40 | Back to browse issues page

 2- Department of Psychology, Payam-e-Noor University, Tehran, Iran , hzare882@gmail.com

-Material and Methods: The present study as a quasi-experiment was performed on 30 SLE afflicted women dwelling in Tehran in 2024.
-The sampling method was convenient and the subjects were randomly allocated to two experimental and control groups (n=15 in the experimental group and n=15 in the control group).
-The data were collected by the World Health Organization Quality of Life Questionnaires (WHOQOL-BREF) and the Hospital Anxiety and Depression Scale (HADS), which were completed by the control and experimental groups before and two months after the intervention.
-After entering into SPSS-27, the data were analyzed using Wilcoxon test, Mann-Whitney U test, and Fisher's exact test.
+Materials and Methods: This quasi-intervention study was performed on 30 SLE-afflicted women residing in Tehran in 2024.
+The participants were selected via the convenience sampling method and randomly allocated to two intervention and control groups (n=15 in each group).
+The data were collected by the World Health Organization Quality of Life Questionnaires (WHOQOL-BREF) and the Hospital Anxiety and Depression Scale (HADS), which were completed by the control and intervention groups before and two months after the intervention.
+The data were analyzed in SPSS Software (version 27) using the Wilcoxon test, Mann-Whitney U test, and Fisher's exact test.

-Results: The results from the Mann-Whitney test indicated that before the training intervention, no statistically significant difference was observed between the intervention and control groups in terms of the mean score of quality of life (p=0.945), depression (p=0.612), and anxiety (p=0.095), while after the training intervention, a significant difference was spotted between quality of life, depression, and anxiety (p<0.05).
+Results: The results of the Mann-Whitney test indicated that before the training intervention, no statistically significant difference was observed between the intervention and control groups in terms of the mean score of quality of life (P=0.945), depression (P=0.612), and anxiety (P=0.095), while after the training intervention, a significant difference was spotted between the two groups in quality of life, depression, and anxiety (P<0.05).

-Conclusion: The results of the present study demonstrated the positive effect of acceptance and commitment intervention in the lupus suffering women , the results of this study can probably be employed first for the patients themselves, then for their families, the countrywide medical universities, and the Ministry of Health, and can also provide information for designing and planning future interventions
+Conclusion: The results of the present study demonstrated the positive effect of the ACT program on women suffering from SLE.
+The findings of this study can be employed first for the patients themselves, then for their families, the countrywide medical universities, and the Ministry of Health.
+Furthermore, they can provide valuable information for designing and planning future interventions.

 Article Type: Research Article | Subject: Health Education and Promotion